When the weather heats up, know how to stay safe.

 - Avoid sunburn.
 Use a sunscreen lotion with a high SPF (sun protection factor) rating.

 Water safetySome people turn to local rivers to cool off, but drowning is a real concern.
-Please use caution and wear a lifejacket on the water.
+Use caution and wear a lifejacket on the water.
 If you want to swim, choose a safer location—visit a local pool or beach with a lifeguard on duty.
-You can also learn more about staying safe outdoors by visiting our Injury Prevention pages.
+Learn more about staying safe outdoors on our Injury Prevention pages.

 - Pierce County Library (find locations and hours).